Skip to main content

 • by (Literal['name', 'id', 'slug']) – The attribute by which to sort the UDFs.
 Can be "name", "id", or "slug".
 Defaults to "name".

-• whose (Literal['self', 'public']) – Specifies whose UDFs to fetch.
-Can be "self" for the user's own UDFs or "public" for UDFs available publicly.
+• whose (Literal['self', 'public', 'community', 'team']) – Specifies whose UDFs to fetch.
+Can be "self" for the user's own UDFs or "public" for UDFs available publicly or "community" for all community UDFs.
 Defaults to "self".

 Returns: